Kevin Wölbert

-Kevin Wölbert (born 14 June 1989) is a German speedway rider who has won Individual German Champion title in 2008.
+Kevin Wölbert (born 14 June 1989) is a German motorcycle speedway rider who has won the Individual German Championship title three times.

 Career history

 When Max Dilger was injured, Wölbert was nominated as second track reserve at the 2008 German Grand Prix.
 But, after re-staged this event in Bydgoszcz, Poland (as the Final Grand Prix), Wölbert was replaced by Pole Grzegorz Zengota.

-Due to having Polish roots through his grandmother, Wölbert has been interest of Polish citizenship.
-He applied for citizenship in November 2009 in Kuyavian-Pomeranian Voivodeship Office in Bydgoszcz.
-His application was support by President of Grudziądz Robert Malinowski and a GTŻ Grudziądz, his Polish team.
-His application will be consider by the President of the Republic of Poland.
+Due to having Polish roots through his grandmother, Wölbert expressed interest in Polish citizenship.
+He applied for citizenship in November 2009 in the Kuyavian-Pomeranian Voivodeship Office in Bydgoszcz.
+His application was supported by Robert Malinowski, the President of Grudziądz and GTŻ Grudziądz, his Polish team.